Jasmit22/LibraryInventory/README.md

    - b.
 Click "Add Another Book" to restart this walkthrough for another book
    - c.
 Click "Keep Editing" to modify or fix any mistakes that might have been made (Under construction) 🚧

-## Walkthrough 3: Remove a Book from the System
+## ❌Walkthrough 3: Remove a Book from the System

 1. Click "Remove/Edit Book" on the left bar or press Alt (or Option ⌥ on Mac) + R or E
 2. Follow Step 2 from **Walkthrough 1**